scalacenter/scala-advent-of-code/docs/2024/puzzles/day21.md

 minPath(minPath(">vA")).length
 ```

-As you can see, the optimal order in this case is to go vertically first, then horizontally.
-However, there are cases where the optimal order is to go horizontally first, then vertically:
+Here, going vertically first (`v>A`) turns out to be optimal.
+However, there are also cases where horizontal-first is better:

 ```scala mdoc
 minPath("v<A")